- Before you go: Let someone know where

 Creek water, no matter how clean it may appear, is

-hillsides.
-The most common danger is an intestinal disease called Giardia.
+surrounding hillsides.
+The most common danger is an intestinal disease called

-Associated symptoms include chronic diarrhea, abdominal cramps, bloating,
+Giardia.
+Associated symptoms include chronic diarrhea, abdominal cramps,

-fatigue and loss of weight.
-Treatment by a physician is necessary to rid
+bloating, fatigue and loss of weight.
+Treatment by a physician is necessary to

 Always bring along sufficient